 Akron Children’s also is leading the way to promote greener practices by its employees and patient families.

 One way is through electric vehicle (EV) charging stations.
-The hospital has installed EV stations in Exchange and Buchtel parking decks so employees can plug in and charge their electric vehicles, which also reduce carbon emissions, while at work.
+The hospital has installed EV stations in Exchange, Bowery and Buchtel parking decks so employees and families can plug in and charge their electric vehicles, which also reduce carbon emissions.

 As the hospital looks to the future, Lapolla and his team continually ask the question: “How can we reduce or offset our energy demand, while always maintaining safe, high-quality facilities that support the highest level of care for our patients, families and staff?”